-Incremental bidding, or nibbling, as well as ordinary bid-revision, happens fairly frequently on eBay.
-We find that bidders place multiple bids (revisions or bid responses) 29 percent of the time.
-Moreover, 4.4 percent of bidders place five or more bids in a single auction, which suggests a true bidding war.
-Snipers have nibblers to pick off and so there is some reward to sniping because sniping denies 29 percent of bidders the opportunity to counter bid.
+Incremental bidding happens fairly frequently on eBay.
+We find that bidders place multiple bids 29 percent of the time.
+Moreover, 4.4 percent of bidders place five or more bids in a single auction.
+The prevalence of this behavior suggests that snipers may deny a substantial fraction of bidders the opportunity to counter bid.